x448/float16/README.md

 ```

 ## Benchmarks
-Conversions (in pure Go) are around 3 ns/op for float16 to Float32 as well as Float32 to float16.
+Conversions (in pure Go) are around 2.65 ns/op for float16 to Float32 as well as Float32 to float16 on amd64.

+Frombits is included as a canary to catch overoptimized benchmarks.
+Frombits should be faster than all other functions.
 ```
 All functions have zero allocations except float16.String().

-FromFloat32pi-2  2.59ns ± 0%    // speed using Fromfloat32() to convert float32 of math.Pi to Float16
+FromFloat32pi-2  2.59ns ± 0%    // speed using Fromfloat32() to convert a float32 of math.Pi to Float16
-ToFloat32pi-2    2.69ns ± 0%    // speed using Float32() to convert float16 of math.Pi to float32
+ToFloat32pi-2    2.69ns ± 0%    // speed using Float32() to convert a float16 of math.Pi to float32
-Frombits-2       0.36ns ± 8%    // speed using Frombits() to cast uint16 to Float16
+Frombits-2       0.36ns ± 8%    // speed using Frombits() to cast a uint16 to Float16
 ```

 ## System Requirements